Rbootcamp-UHM/homework-final-project/README.md

  - 1 min conclusions/final thoughts/wrap-up

 **Code:**
+Your code should demonstrate mastery of programming for data analysis or visualization.
+An 'A' project will demonstrate substantial effort (consider that your 8 homeworks count for 50% of your grade).
+Creativity and intellectual effort are always highly prized.

-Upload your code and any data to this repository.
+**Submission:** Upload your code and any data to this repository.
 It should run from source and generate all graphics and output files that were included in/support your paper and talk.
 Please upload your paper to this repository too.

 **Due Dates:**
 Paper and code are due by midnight, May 3rd.